-Our programs for K-12 students, and our teacher training programs in materials science specifically take advantage of our location on the South Side of Chicago to encourage the participation of underrepresented minority students in science.
-We especially delight in our after-school science clubs which actively engage students in scientific inquiry and foster mentoring relationships with Center participants.
+Our programs for K-12 students and teachers-training courses are designed with intention of encouraging underrepresented minority students throughout the South Side of Chicago to participate in science.
+We especially delight in our After-School Science Clubs, which actively engage students in scientific inquiry and foster mentoring relationships with Center participants.

-For Students (and families) during the school year
+Programs for students (and families) during the school year:

 Teacher Professional Development

 Polk Brothers Math Program